benmvp/slides/2018/nejs/webdev.md

 - Things like display an alert message whenever someone visited my site! 🤦🏾‍♂️
 - Soooo many things we wouldn't do today
 - Including a `<script>` in the `<head>` is bad because it slows down render
-- Just defining `sayHello` on the global scope instead of in a module
+- Using `document.writeln` to dynamically write content to the page
+- Unobstrusive JS wasn't a thing yet
-- Just calling the function in `onload` instead of "unobstrusive JS" using `addEventListener`
+  * Instead of calling the function in `onload`, use `addEventListener`
-  * But we didn't have jQuery
+  * But we didn't have jQuery (2006)
   * Had to check for both `attachEvent` (IE) & `addEventListener` (standard)

 - Imagine debugging and having that `alert()` pop up every time!